abienz/vim-configs/README.md

-# gvim-windows
+# vim-configs
-vimrc file for gvim on windows
+vimrc file for gvim on windows and other vim config files

 ## Requires the following bundles/plugins
 * vim-airline